bnb-chain/bep3-deputy/spec/config.md

 ## Chain config

 Chain common config for deputy.
 Pls note that `swap_amount` and `fixed_fee` below are number with decimal.
-For example, decimal in binance chain is 8 which means 100000000 is 1 actually.
+For example, decimal in bnb chain is 8 which means 100000000 is 1 actually.
 You need to handle decimal and amount with decimal.

-+ bnb_confirm_num: number of confirmations in binance chain.
-2 is enough for binance does not have forks.
++ bnb_confirm_num: number of confirmations in bnb chain.
+2 is enough for bnb does not have forks.
-+ bnb_auto_retry_num: number of retry if tx sent by deputy in binance chain is lost(node returned tx hash but it's not included in blockchain).
++ bnb_auto_retry_num: number of retry if tx sent by deputy in bnb chain is lost(node returned tx hash but it's not included in blockchain).
-+ bnb_auto_retry_timeout: how long(in seconds) you think tx is lost if it is not included in binance chain.
++ bnb_auto_retry_timeout: how long(in seconds) you think tx is lost if it is not included in bnb chain.
 + bnb_expire_height_span: expire height span of HTLT tx sent by deputy.
-+ bnb_min_accept_expire_height_span: min expire height span for received HTLT tx in binance chain.
++ bnb_min_accept_expire_height_span: min expire height span for received HTLT tx in bnb chain.
-+ bnb_min_remain_height: min expire remaining height for HTLT tx in binance chain when send HTLT tx in other chain.
++ bnb_min_remain_height: min expire remaining height for HTLT tx in bnb chain when send HTLT tx in other chain.
 + bnb_min_swap_amount: min swap amount(with decimal) for each swap request.
 + bnb_max_swap_amount: max swap amount(with decimal) for each swap request.
 + bnb_max_deputy_out_amount: max deputy out amount(with decimal) for each swap request.
-+ bnb_ratio: ratio of token swap out from deputy in binance chain. for example, if ratio is 0.8, when someone send deputy 100 tokens, deputy will swap 100*0.8=80 tokens out.
++ bnb_ratio: ratio of token swap out from deputy in bnb chain. for example, if ratio is 0.8, when someone send deputy 100 tokens, deputy will swap 100*0.8=80 tokens out.
 + bnb_fixed_fee: fee(with decimal) deputy wants to charge for every swap request for swap related txs cost `BNB`. for example, if fixed fee is 100 and deputy need to swap out 1000 tokens, it will deduct fixed fee first, and it will swap 1000-100=900 tokens out at last.
-+ bnb_start_height: start height of binance chain you want to sync like block chain height when you start your deputy.
++ bnb_start_height: start height of bnb chain you want to sync like block chain height when you start your deputy.

 + other_chain: chain name of other chain, `ETH` is supported only for now.
 + other_chain_confirm_num: number of confirmations in other chain.